 Prayerlessness reveals our unwillingness to let God work in our life (Luke22:41-44).
 Jesus, in the flesh, did not want to go to the cross.
 He wrestled with the Father in fervent prayer and surrendered to His will.
 It’s in prayer that we allow God to mess in our lives.
 Not to pray is a refusal to let Him work in our life.
 When we have a consistent prayer life we are constantly giving Him the opportunity to work in our life.
 It’s only then surrender takes place.

 Prayerlessness is negligence of a divine privilege purchased at a great price (Hebrews 4:14-16; 10:19-20).
-When Jesus went to the cross, suffered and died, the veil of the temple was ripped into.
+When Jesus went to the cross, suffered and died, the veil of the temple was ripped in two.
 This signified there would never again be anything keeping man out of God’s presence when we come to Him through Jesus.
 Not to spend time with God in prayer is to neglect this divine privilege.
 When we consistently spend time with the Father in prayer we are taking advantage of this great privilege of entering God’s presence (Romans 5:2).
 Let’s utilize this precious privilege purchased for us on Calvary.

 Prayerlessness demonstrates our independence (John 15:5).
 Not spending time with God in prayer demonstrates we think we can handle things on our own.
 Spending time with Him in prayer shows we are completely dependent Him.
 Apart from Him we can do nothing (John 15:5).